MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/overview.md

 > [!VIDEO https://aka.ms/docs/player?id=492c7a41-5f0a-4482-828b-72be1b38e691]

-This article provides an overview and introduction to the core concepts of the flexible server deployment model.
+This article provides an overview and introduction to the core concepts of the Flexible Server deployment model.
 For information on the appropriate deployment option for your workload, see [Choose the right MySQL Server option in Azure](../select-right-deployment-type.md).

 Azure Database for MySQL - Flexible Server is a fully managed, production-ready relational database service in the Microsoft Cloud.
 It's based on the [MySQL Community Edition](https://www.mysql.com/products/community/) (available under the GPLv2 license) database engine, versions 5.6 (retired), 5.7, and 8.0.
 The service gives you granular control and flexibility over database management functions and configuration settings.
 It's generally available in various [Azure regions](#azure-regions).